 As always, there are a lot of variations on this classic recipe.
 Let’s talk about them so you know what kind of options you have.

+- Food Coloring.
+Not the healthiest, but I used this food coloring.
+If your family has sensitivities to food dye, you can make your own.
 If you want to buy a healthier option, these food colors are made from plants, vegetables and seeds.

+- Extracts.
 Traditionally, this candy cane cookie recipe calls for both vanilla extract and peppermint extract.
 I’ve made batches this way, and also testing substituting almond extract and vanilla extract for the peppermint extract.
 For me, peppermint extract is where it’s at.

 I took 6 mini candy canes and 2 tablespoons of Turbinado sugar and pulsed them together in my blender.
 I ended up using only half of the mixture, so I wrote the recipe below using less.